GVourvachakis/Gamma_distribution_aware_MDS-based_heuristic_algorithm/README.md

 ## Conclusion

-Your implementation represents a significant advancement in applying MDS to large datasets while maintaining distribution awareness.
+This development represents a significant advancement in applying MDS to large datasets while maintaining distribution awareness.
 The combination of intelligent sampling, distribution matching, and computational optimization creates a robust framework for dimensionality reduction.
 The suggested future directions, particularly the exploration of alternative manifold learning methods and enhanced distribution metrics, could further improve the methodology's effectiveness and applicability.

 ## Acknowledgements